-- (a) No business may be transacted at a meeting of directors unless there is a quorum of directors at the time the business is dealt with. - (b) A quorum consists of 10 directors. - (c) If there is a vacancy in the office of a director, the remaining director or directors may act but, if the number of remaining directors is not sufficient to constitute a quorum at a meeting of directors, the remaining director or directors may act only in an emergency or for the purpose of increasing the number of directors to a number sufficient to constitute a quorum or of convening a general meeting of the company.
+- (a) No business may be transacted at a meeting of directors unless there is a quorum of directors at the time the business is dealt with. - (b) A quorum consists of half of the number of directors plus one director. - (c) If there is a vacancy in the office of a director, the remaining director or directors may act but, if the number of remaining directors is not sufficient to constitute a quorum at a meeting of directors, the remaining director or directors may act only in an emergency or for the purpose of increasing the number of directors to a number sufficient to constitute a quorum or of convening a general meeting of the company.